 Who pays exit tax?

-Anyone who meets any of the following three requirements, making them a covered expatriate, must pay an exit tax.
+Anyone who meets any of the following three tests, making them a covered expatriate, must pay an exit tax.

 Can you overcome the hurdle of having failed to submit tax returns for five years before renunciation?